Understanding Different Control Flow Statements in C# (With Examples)

 }

-v `foreach` loop: It iterates over elements of a collection or an array.
+Iterates over elements in a collection or array.

 foreach (var item in collection)